DESTINATIONS

 Want to join a trek on the Nakasendo Trail?

-Based in Central Japan and operating much of the year, we offer a highly entertaining group-tour of the Nakasendo that is sure to please.
+Based in Central Japan and operating much of the year, we offer multiple highly entertaining group-tours of the Nakasendo that are sure to please.
 All tours are led by locally-based guides and include a visit to the towns of Magome and Tsumago as well as an 8km hike on the Nakasendo itself through beautiful forest.
 Our tours are fun, interactive and family-friendly.
-For more information, or to book a tour, click on the banner or button below.
+For more information, or to book a tour, click on either of the banners below.
+Pick up options are available from Nagano, Matsumoto, and Nagoya, making it easy for you to join wherever you are.

 Of course, we also offer private tours and transport in and around the Nakasendo trail and Kiso Valley area, as well as other regional destinations.
 Our drivers and vehicles are fully certified, allowing us to transport you to and from your preferred destinations in combination with any activity that suits your schedule.
 All vehicles are well-maintained and in good condition, allowing you to relax and enjoy your ride to wherever you are going.